 3. He robbed you of your self-esteem and dignity by constantly telling you that you are; fat and ugly, no one else will have you.
 You should be happy and grateful you have him, you are nothing.

-4. He destroys your personal belongings, pictures, wedding pictures, and heirlooms.
+4. He destroys your personal belongings, personal pictures, wedding pictures, and heirlooms.

-6. He disregards all your feelings and never feels or understands your pain.
+6. He disregards all your feelings or understands your pain.
 No empathy or compassion toward you.